The most common myth in the use of cinnamon for orchids:

 It seems like if you tell a lie once, it’s still a lie, but if you publish it on the internet, it miraculously becomes true.
 Cinnamon has become another one of these tales (just like watering with ice cubes) that has caused misinformation and has had a hand in the death of many orchids.

 Cinnamon is not all bad for orchids.
 In fact, it has many positive properties.
-The health benefits of cinnamon for your own body are extensive, and can be read about in this articleOpens in a new tab. published by Healthline.
+The health benefits of cinnamon for your own body are extensive, and can be read about in this article published by Healthline.
 Made a firm believer out of me.

 Yet, when it comes to orchids, the benefits of cinnamon are not so pronounced.